tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

     ## Creating directory '/home/tgirke/tmp/GEN242/content/en/tutorials/systempiper/rnaseq/.SPRproject'
     ## Creating file '/home/tgirke/tmp/GEN242/content/en/tutorials/systempiper/rnaseq/.SPRproject/SYSargsList.yml'

-Internally, `SPRproject` function will create a hidden folder called `.SPRproject`, by default, to store all the log files.
+Internally, `SPRproject` function will create a hidden directory called `.SPRproject`, by default.
+This directory will store all log files generated during a workflow run.

-In this stage, the object `sal` is a empty container, except for the project information.
-The project information can be accessed by the `projectInfo` method:
+Initially, the object `sal` is a empty container containing only the basic project information.
+The project information can be accessed with the `projectInfo` method.

 ``` r
 sal